 Cabo San Lucas, Mexico has changed over the years from a rowdy, party town to a family friendly vacation destination.
 Visitors might be surprised to find there are numerous excursions that cater to guests of all ages, so there is no need to stay at the beach or resort pool.
-If you’re looking for the best places to go with kids in Cabo off the resort property, we have some fun ideas for you to experience that might push you out of your comfort zone.
+If you’re looking for the best places to go with kids in Cabo off the resort property, here are some fun ideas for your visit.

 *This post contains affiliate links, but all opinions are 100% my own.